Have an older Verizon phone plan? Your bill could increase soon

 According to the company, starting Aug.
 29, some older plans will be charged an additional $3 or $5 per mobile phone line every month.

-The company says unlimited plans that are currently available won’t get hit with the additional charge.
+The company says unlimited plans that are currently available to new customers won’t get hit with the additional charge.

-Learn more about Verizon’s current unlimited plan options here or prepaid plans here.

-Verizon says lines with tablets, smart watches and other devices won’t be affected.
+Verizon says lines with tablets, smartwatches, and other devices also won’t be affected.

-Learn more about your phone plan by logging in to your Verizon account.

 This comes after a price hike back in April, which, as reported by USA Today, saw a $2 monthly increase for some wireless plans.